 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Agriculture, Rural Development and Water Administration (MARDWA)
+Lead executing agency: Ministry of Agriculture and Rural Development

 Overall term: 2014 to 2018

 Among the problems that persist in the rural mountain areas of Albania are unemployment, low incomes and actual poverty.
 Farmers struggle to access markets while facing fierce competition and a constantly growing demand for quality.
-In response to these challenges, the Ministry of Agriculture, Rural Development and Water Administration (MARDWA) issued its Inter-sectoral Strategy for Agriculture and Rural Development (ISARD), which is intended to promote sustainable and inclusive growth.
+In response to these challenges, the Ministry of Agriculture and Rural Development issued its Inter-sectoral Strategy for Agriculture and Rural Development (ISARD), which is intended to promote sustainable and inclusive growth.
 It will do so by establishing the conditions for an efficient, innovative and viable agro-food sector that meets the requirements of the EU market, uses resources sustainably and encourages livelihoods, employment and social inclusion in rural areas.